Mickey Rooney

 Rooney first performed in vaudeville as a child actor, and made his film debut at the age of six.
 He played the title character in the "Mickey McGuire" series of 78 short films, from age seven to 13.
 At 14 and 15, he played Puck in the play and subsequent film adaptation of A Midsummer Night's Dream.
 At the age of 16, he began playing Andy Hardy, and gained his first recognition at 17 as Whitey Marsh in Boys Town.
 At only 19, Rooney became the second-youngest Best Actor in a Leading Role nominee and the first teenager to be nominated for an Academy Award for his performance as Mickey Moran in 1939 film adaptation of coming-of-age Broadway musical Babes in Arms; he was awarded a special Academy Juvenile Award in 1939.
 Rooney received his second Academy Award nomination in the same category for his role as Homer Macauley in The Human Comedy.

 Drafted into the military during World War II, Rooney served nearly two years, entertaining over two million troops on stage and radio.
 He was awarded a Bronze Star for performing in combat zones.
 Returning in 1945, he was too old for juvenile roles, but too short at 5 ft 2 in (157 cm) for most adult roles, and was unable to gain as many starring roles.
-However, numerous low-budget, but critically well-received films noir had Rooney playing the lead during this period and the 1950s.
-Rooney's career was renewed with well-received supporting roles in films such as The Bold and the Brave (1956), Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), Pete's Dragon (1977), and The Black Stallion (1979).
+However, numerous low-budget, but critically well-received pictures through the mid-1950s had Rooney playing lead dramatic roles in what were later regarded as films noir.
+Rooney's career was renewed with well-received supporting performances in films such as The Bold and the Brave (1956), Requiem for a Heavyweight (1962), It's a Mad, Mad, Mad, Mad World (1963), Pete's Dragon (1977), and The Black Stallion (1979).
 Rooney received Academy Award nominations for Best Actor in a Supporting Role in 1957 for The Bold and the Brave, and 1980 for The Black Stallion.
 In the early 1980s, he returned to Broadway in Sugar Babies, a role that earned him nominations for Tony Award and Drama Desk Award for Best Actor in a Leading Role in a Musical.
 He made hundreds of appearances on TV, including dramas, variety programs, and talk shows.

 Biography from the Wikipedia article Mickey Rooney.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.